Great Western Main Line upgrade: MetroWest

 MetroWest is a project to improve the rail services in Greater Bristol.
 It was first proposed at First Great Western's Stakeholder Event in March 2008.
 On 5 July 2012, the UK government and councils in and around Bristol agreed a City Deal whereby Bristol would have more funding for investment in the area.
 As a result of the City Deal, around £100M is expected to be invested in rail services under the Greater Bristol Metro scheme.
 As part of the work, the Cross Country Route between Bristol Parkway and Bristol Temple Meads, commonly known as Filton Bank, will be expanded from two to four tracks.

 South Wales Metro

 The South Wales Metro is a proposed integration of heavy rail (South Wales Main Line and Valley Lines) and development of light rail and bus-based public transport services and systems in South East Wales around the hub of Cardiff Central.
 The first phase was approved for development in October 2013.

 Swindon–Kemble redoubling

 The Golden Valley Line serves as a diversionary line for several other lines in the area as well as serving its normal traffic.
-It will be a major diversionary route during the electrification of the Great Western Main Line.
+It was a major diversionary route during the electrification of the Great Western Main Line.
 The line between Swindon and Kemble was reduced to a single track in 1968, limiting its capacity.
 In his March 2011 Budget, the Chancellor George Osborne approved a project to re-double this section of line, after several years of campaigning by local politicians.
 The scheme was completed in August 2014.